PPC 101: Keyword strategy

 What is a paid search (PPC) keyword strategy?

 PPC keyword strategies are multi faceted, taking in data mining and analysis, research and creative elements.
-However, the process can be reduced to four key elements of research and execution:
+However, the process can be reduced to four key elements of research and execution: creating buyer personas, looking for gaps in the market, ranking for priority and searching for the golden ratio of high traffic, low competition, and reading and catering for intent.

 Based on the above, here are 4 steps to help you develop a winning keyword strategy for your AdWords campaigns.